 Can I use cornstarch instead of flour to thicken the soup?
 If in a pinch, you can use cornstarch; however, flour seems to be far more superior when it comes to texture and taste in this recipe.

 Why do I need to warm the half and half cream?
 Warming the half and half cream helps prevent the cream from curdling in the soup.

 Can I use another beer in place of the Amber-Bock Beer?
-If in need of substituting the beer, I recommend only using a quality beer that you enjoy drinking.
+If you need to substitute the beer, I recommend only using a quality beer that you enjoy drinking.
 I do not recommend beer, such as Bush, Bud Light, or Coors.
 The flavor of the soup will be off.

 What is Half and half Cream?
 Half and Half cream is one part of full-fat milk and 1 part light cream.